-I have been spoiled enough to stay in many beautiful lodges in many stunning corners of Africa but I was utterly blown away by the incredible and unending views from Lamai Serengeti.
+I have been spoilt enough to stay in many beautiful lodges in many stunning corners of Africa but I was utterly blown away by the incredible and unending views from Lamai Serengeti.

 We drove up to the Mara River and had a bush breakfast overlooking the grunting hippos, and being watched by a journey of giraffe, at the spot where the wildebeest migration make their epic crossings over the river, dodging death from the enormous crocodiles that lie in wait.

 After a couple of hours relaxing by the pool and soaking in the vistas we went for a walking safari, to look at the smaller things, from footprints to insects and dung and just as we were beginning to feel weary up popped a much needed gin and tonic on one of the rocky kopjes as the sun set.

 Nomad Tanzania, whose collection of small bush camps includes the striking Greystoke Mahale on Lake Tanganyika, has just opened its eight property, Lamai Serengeti on the Kogakuria Kopjes, a rocky outcrop in the northern Serengeti.
 The 12-tent camp, which is effectively two camps, one smaller and more private than the other - is notable for its extensive views over the Lamai Wedge and across the Kenyan border to the Maasai Mara.